-The yard described the tender as "effectively a mini superyacht tailored to the requests of her experienced Perini Navi owners”.
+The yard previously described the tender as "a mini superyacht tailored to the requests of her experienced Perini Navi owners”.

 Speaking about the tender, Luca Boldrini, sales director of motor yachts at Perini Navi, previously explained: “The project grew out of discussions for a bigger sailing boat.
 What they really wanted was more flexible cabin space to accommodate single guests or children.
 As they prefer to anchor offshore, they also wanted to explore closer inshore in something more substantial than a conventional RIB.”